 Once the beta testing stage is completed, you can collect the feedback and introduce any necessary changes before you launch your app.
 Social media is an amazing place to ask uninvolved people about constructive opinions on what can be improved and what would they expect.

 Apps that require users to register in the first step are a thing of the past.
 Forcing people through this stage creates very high bounce rates.
 Get rid of any barriers that might stop people by asking them about their personal or credit card details even before they start using the app.

 If your application requires any of these things, that’s fine but make sure users already like your app before you ask them to commit and trust you.

-	With so many apps around, and so few truly successful ones, it’s smart to follow in the footsteps of those who succeeded.
+With so many applications around and so few truly successful ones, it’s smart to follow in the footsteps of those who succeeded.
 This doesn’t have to mean copying anyone, it just means not repeating the mistakes of so many who came before you.
-Read our app developer guide to get know about application development life cycle.
+Read our app developer guide to get to know about the application development life cycle.

 A good app should consist of everything that a user needs to navigate it and solve his problem.
 Hence, linking or redirecting to external pages from your app is very bad practice.

 If you can’t include everything in your app, keep in mind that it’s always better to give the user less options.
 Concentrate on perfecting your product’s key functionality instead of providing several low-quality solutions.